FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountunit.md

 ## Description

-The provider-specified measurement unit indicating how a provider measures *Commitment Discount Quantity* of a *commitment discount*.
+The provider-specified measurement unit indicating how a provider measures the *Commitment Discount Quantity* of a *commitment discount*.

 ## Content constraints